 Kindergarten: The Washington Kindergarten Inventory of Developing Skills (WaKIDS) is a process that helps ensure a successful start to school.
 WaKIDS provides a statewide snapshot of where children are in their development at the start of kindergarten.
 This inventory-of-skills assessment helps inform our teachers as to your child's unique skill set at the beginning of the school year and assists state-level decisions about education policy.
 For more information, please check out our Parent Support page for Preschool.

-High School: Beginning in March, students complete testing each to meet state and federal requirements.
+High School: Beginning in March, students complete testing to meet state and federal requirements.
 Passing state tests is just one part of earning a diploma.
-After their first springtime test event, students who need or want to try for a higher score may try again each autumn or spring until age 21.
-It is important to note that after a student completes their required on grade-level assessment, alternate avenues to meet state graduation requirements open up to the student.
+After their first springtime test event in grade 10, students who need or want to try for a higher score may try again each year until age 21.

 - Students in grade 10 take the Smarter Balanced Assessment for English language arts and math.